SirDukey/Home-lab/terraform/README.md

     # If you remove an instance directly in Proxmox then you can use the following example to remove the stale state from Terraform afterwards
     terraform state rm 'proxmox_lxc.container-instance["wazuh"]'

+    # If you want to see the state of your infrastructure, you can use the following example
+    terraform state list